s-xiang/git-meta/README.md

 ##### Remote Frenzy

-Name-partitions -- whether git-namespaces or forks -- are handled locally through remotes.
+As is normal in Git, different forks are handled locally through remotes.
 Bob, for example, might have an origin for the "main" meta-repo and one for Jill's fork.
 The following diagram indicates that Bob has added Jill's fork under the origin named "jill", and has pointed his checked-out `master` branch at the same commit as her `master` branch: `j2`.

 ```
 '-------------`